The-OpenROAD-Project/bazel-orfs/README.md

 bazel-bin/out
 ```

-#### Make Targets
+#### Make targets

-Targets build all necessary dependencies for chosen stage and both scripts from scripts target.
+Targets build all necessary dependencies for chosen stage and scripts from [scripts target](#scripts-targets).
-Those dependencies are built with the docker flow.
+Those dependencies are built with the Docker flow.
-Before running stage targets it is required to first pull the ORFS docker image into local docker runtime.
+Before running stage targets it is required to first pull the ORFS Docker image into local Docker runtime.

-#### Mock Area Targets
+#### Mock Area targets

 Those targets are used to create mocked abstracts (LEF files) for macros.
 The mock contains the description of macro which has its whole internal logic removed.
 At the same time the mock has the same pinout as the original macro and similar size which makes it useful in early design stages.
-Mocked abstracts are generated after the `floorplan` stage to be then used in builds of other parts of the design that use given macro.
+Mocked abstracts are generated after the floorplan stage to be then used in builds of other parts of the design that use given macro.
 Used for estimating sizes of macros with long build times and checking if they will fit in upper-level modules without running time consuming place and route flow.

-#### GUI Targets
+#### GUI targets

-Those targets are used to prepare environment for running OpenROAD CLI or GUI with Docker flow.
+Those targets are used to prepare environment for running OpenROAD CLI or GUI.
 E.g. `bazel build L1MetadataArray_full_final_gui` builds all dependencies required for running `open_final` and `gui_final` targets.

 CLI and GUI is not available for all stages, consequently these targets are created only for:
 * synthesis